MicrosoftDocs/dynamics-365-fraud-protection/content/view-loss-prevent-schemas.md

 # Data schemas for loss prevention

-This article outlines the schemas that define the data that is used to generate models and determine risk assessments.
+This article outlines the data schemas used to generate models and determine risk assessments.

-Note the following formatting guidelines throughout:
+Please follow these requirements:

 [!INCLUDE[data-upload-req](includes/data-upload-req.md)]